 It all started when I was able to start bending my knee again.
 That is when the symptoms of the DVT started.
 Only I did not know that I was having symptoms of blood clots.

 After surgery, the doctor told me to keep my leg propped for swelling and not to bend it.
 The skin was tender and needed time to heal.
 I did what the doctor told me to do.
 All I did was straight-leg it from point A to B, and then sit down with my leg propped.
 When I stood up too long it did swell, so obviously I did what he said to do.
 The skin was very tight and I physically could not bend my leg for about 4 weeks.

 At this time, I had a follow-up appointment with my primary care physician to fill her in on all of the lovely things that had just happened to me.
-The very next day, I started having what I thought were bronchitis type symptoms.
-I developed a dry cough.
-I purchased some cough syrup from the drug store and I able to control the cough.
-I didn’t think much of the cough.
+The very next day, I started having what I thought was bronchitis type symptoms.
+I developed a dry cough, so I purchased some cough syrup from the drug store and I able to control the cough.
+At first, I didn’t think much of the cough.
 I had been in and out of doctor’s offices for the past month, even the day before it started, so I figured I must have picked up a few germs.

 I took the recommended dosages of the cough syrup for the coughing.
 It seemed to go away after about 5 days, the small bottle of cough syrup was gone and I stopped taking it, thinking that I didn’t need it anymore.

 Little by little I started to get more flexibility and my skin began to stretch enough to where I started to walk normal again.
 Each day there was noticeable improvement, especially after I started scar massages that the plastic surgeon recommended.